-Fiddler has been used for years (with lots of ❤️) as the go-to tool for diagnosing and debugging network problems for both web and desktop apps.
-Fiddler Everywhere is the vNext of Fiddler—a brand new cross-platform version that shares the same core engine, but with a modern interface and vastly improved user experience.
+Fiddler Classic has been used for years (with lots of ❤️) as the go-to tool for diagnosing and debugging network problems for both web and desktop apps.
+Fiddler Everywhere is brand new cross-platform web debugging proxy tool that shares the same core engine, yet has a modern interface and a vastly improved user experience.

 While on the subject of new Fiddler tooling—take a look at Fiddler Jam if you're interested in inspecting remote customer issues!

 In this blog series, we are looking into a variety of real-world network debugging scenarios that can be effectively addressed with Fiddler Everywhere.
 Today we are going to look at something slightly different—how we might use some of the approaches we've already discussed, but in a team environment where collaborating with fellow team members is critical.